 I had experienced something similar with my own daughter, so I shared that experience with her:

 "My daughter and I are very close and have been home together homeschooling for almost 6 years now.
 We also talk a lot throughout the day and go out on outings just the two of us.
-She still comes to me often and says, "Can we spend time together today?"
+She still comes to me often and says, "Can we spend some time together today?"
 To which I think, "We've been together all day long!"
 So I finally decided to ask her what she meant by this.
 She's 14 now, and only recently was she able to articulate what she meant, what "spending time together" meant to her.
-She explained to me that spending time together to her was about us taking a special quiet moment away from other activities, time where I would let everything else go and focus just on her and what she wanted to share - she wanted that time to share with me what was important to her, to share with me her world.
+She explained to me that spending time together to her was about us taking a special quiet moment away from other activities, time where I would let everything else go (including my phone), and focus just on her and what she wanted to share - she wanted that time to share with me what was important to her, to share with me her world.

 Gifted, highly sensitive and highly creative kids have a lot going on up in their little heads, even children with advanced vocabulary who are usually quite articulate may lack the emotional maturity or understanding to explain it all.
 My daughter was a teen before she was able to identify and explain to me what spending quality time together meant to her.
 She was finally able to tell me that for her spending time together meant that she wanted to lay on the bed just her and I, any time of the day would do if she was ready, and share with me her world - her deepest thoughts and what was important to her.
 Most of the time this meant that she just wanted me to listen.
 But, as time went by and our quality time increased, I noticed something wonderful happening - our relationship grew stronger.
 Soon she was not only asking for me to listen to what was important to her, but at times even wanted to hear my thoughts on things as well!